-- 3.1 In order to be admitted to St George's as a student, a candidate must: - (a) satisfy the general entrance requirements of St George's which shall be published on the St George's website; - (b) satisfy additional requirements where prescribed in the specific regulations for a programme of study;

-- (c) demonstrate a proficiency in the English language to the satisfaction of the relevant admissions tutor; - (d) (if an international applicant) satisfy the requirements of the UK Visas and Immigration so that St George's upholds its responsibilities as a Tier 4 Sponsor. - 3.2 Application for registration as a student on a bachelors degree programme or an undergraduate integrated masters degree programme must be made through the Universities and Colleges Admissions Service (UCAS).
+- 3.1 In order to be admitted to St George's as a student, a candidate must: - (a) satisfy the general entrance requirements of St George's which shall be published on the St George's website; - (b) satisfy additional requirements where prescribed in the specific regulations for a programme of study; - (c) demonstrate a proficiency in the English language to the satisfaction of the relevant admissions tutor; - (d) (if an international applicant) satisfy the requirements of the UK Visas and Immigration so that St George's upholds its responsibilities as a Tier 4 Sponsor. - 3.2 Application for registration as a student on a bachelors degree programme or an undergraduate integrated masters degree programme must be made through the Universities and Colleges Admissions Service (UCAS).
 Applications for admission onto other than the first year of a programme, applications for admission onto Foundation Degree Programmes and applications for registration for the part-time Dip/BSc post-registration programmes in Health Care Practice must be made direct to St George's.
-Application for registration as a student onto a diploma, postgraduate taught or research degree programme must be made direct to St George's.
-Applications to the Medicine programme at the University of Nicosia are made directly to their School of Medicine. - 3.3 Applications for registration as a student will be processed according to the Admissions Policy and the entry criteria, and in accordance with St George's Equality Objectives and Single Equality Scheme. - 3.4 Applicants accepted for a place on a programme of study leading to a registrable qualification or one which requires the student to work in 'regulated contact' (i.e. frequently or intensively) with children or vulnerable adults shall be required to consent to a Disclosure and Barring Service (DBS) check at the 'Enhanced Disclosure' level in line with the procedures of the Disclosure and Barring Service (the DBS provides a combined barring and criminal records disclosure service, previously carried out by the Independent Safeguarding Authority (ISA) and the Criminal Records Bureau (CRB)).
+Application for registration as a student onto a diploma, postgraduate taught or research degree programme at the University of Nicosia are made directly to their School of Medicine.

+- 3.3 Applications for registration as a student will be processed according to the Admissions Policy, the entry criteria, and our legal obligations under the Equality Act 2010 and Public Sector Equality duty. - 3.4 Applicants accepted for a place on a programme of study leading to a registrable qualification or one which requires the student to work in 'regulated contact' (i.e. frequently or intensively) with children or vulnerable adults shall be required to consent to a Disclosure and Barring Service (DBS) check at the 'Enhanced Disclosure' level in line with the procedures of the Disclosure and Barring Service (the DBS provides a combined barring and criminal records disclosure service, previously carried out by the Independent Safeguarding Authority (ISA) and the Criminal Records Bureau (CRB)).
 Students on such programmes shall also declare to St George's, by notifying the Academic Registrar, of any criminal convictions obtained prior to, or during, their course of study.
 All applications are conditional upon satisfactory clearances.

-A policy for handling Disclosure applications and for determining whether a criminal record should be a bar to a student entering or continuing with his/her studies shall be prescribed by the Senate, and shall conform to the policy and guidelines of the Disclosure and Barring Service.
+A policy for handling Disclosure applications and for determining whether a criminal record should be a bar to a student entering or continuing with their studies shall be prescribed by the Senate, and shall conform to the policy and guidelines of the Disclosure and Barring Service.